Arshad-Engineer/Final-Project_Group-3/README.md

 - Please find 'src' folder of this repository to know more about the messages and services

 ## Sections for Stubs:
-- The test case will subscribe to the topic and check for the exxpected output
+- The test case will subscribe to the topic and check for the expected output

 ## How to build, run & test from command line
 - Navigate to workspace